tommygrigo/GeekPhD/README.md

 This page collects a set of digital tools, websites, and tutorials that I found.
-I think that some of the tools in this list might be considered essential and others might be simply 'useful to know they exist' for both Ph.D. students and researchers in general.
+I think that some of the tools in this list might be considered essential and others might be simply useful to know they exist for both Ph.D. students and researchers in general.

 I find it very hard to discover tools and websites of this type.
 I discovered most of those tools by chance wandering on the internet.
 Some other tools instead, were discovered because of a specific need I had as a Ph.D. student (hence the name of the list).
 I think that the best way to discover new tools and methods for doing research is by talking to colleagues and friends, but a collection to look at when in need, might be of help.

 There is no affiliation with any of the links on this page.
 The sole purpose of this collection is to spread knowledge on tools that might be useful for research but one might not have encountered yet.
-My hope is that anyone can contribute to this list and allow others to discover new interesting websites, digital tools or even tutorials that might help advance research.
+My hope is that anyone can contribute to this list and allow others to discover new interesting websites, digital tools, or even tutorials that might help research.

 Most of the tools presented here are free or even open source, for ease of accessibility.